AnuragTiwari2000/M2-EmbSystem/Projects/README.md

 -------| -----------------------------------------
 HLR 1  |To Refill the water tank automatically when tank becomes empty.
 HLR 2  |Alert the user when the tank is filled.
-HLR 3  |To check the quality of water and alert user.
-HLR 4  |To turn ON the motor when the tank becomes empty.
+HLR 3  |To turn OFF the motor when the tank is full HLR 4  |To turn ON the motor when the tank becomes empty.

 ## 2.2 Low Level Requirements: